Probability Paths and the Structure of Predictions over Time: Experiments

 The second metric we check is the \textit{expected volatility mean squared error} (volatility MSE).
 As proven by \citet{augenblick2021belief} and \citet{taleb2018election}, for an evolving belief stream (i.e., a probability path), given an initial probabilistic prediction $y_0$, the accumulated squared increments, or volatility, defined as $Q_T = \sum_{i=1}^{T} (Y_{i} - Y_{i-1})^2$ should be equal to $y_0(1-y_0)$ in expectation, i.e., $\mathbb{E}[Q_T] = y_0(1-y_0)$.
 In practice, $\mathbb{E}[Q_T]$ can be estimated through averaging over the squared increment sum of a collection of sample paths.

-Finally, if the realized paths are from the estimated probability path distribution, then for any $0 < t < T$, an empirical confidence interval at significance level $\alpha$ is expected to cover exactly $\alpha$ proportion of observed paths.
-Specifically, we examine the \textit{confidence interval coverage error} (CI coverage error) at significance level $\alpha \in \{50\%, 80\%, 90\%, 95\%\}$ at the beginning, middle, and the end of probability paths for both the basketball and weather datasets.
+Finally, if the realized paths are from the estimated probability path distribution, then for any $0 < t < T$, an empirical credible interval at significance level $\alpha$ is expected to cover exactly $\alpha$ proportion of observed paths.
+Specifically, we examine the \textit{credible interval coverage error} (CI coverage error) at significance level $\alpha \in \{50\%, 80\%, 90\%, 95\%\}$ at the beginning, middle, and the end of probability paths for both the basketball and weather datasets.

 In the experiments, for each model, all metrics are calculated using 100 simulated samples per probability path.
 All paths are simulated up until time $T - 1$, the the final end points are generated by drawing from $\text{Bernoulli}(p=Y_{T-1})$ to ensure they converge to 1 or 0 at time $T$,